Charter Access to Airports

 Restricted Capacity Airports Limited to 15 Passengers Including Crew (AOE/15)

-15. Operators of these flights must obtain CBSA approval by contacting the CBSA's Telephone Reporting Center at least two hours, but no more than 48 hours, before flying into Canada.
-For telephone reporting procedures, please refer to the Memorandum D2-5-12 Telephone Reporting for General Aviation and Private Boats.
+14. Operators of these flights must obtain CBSA approval by contacting the CBSA's Telephone Reporting Center at least two hours, but no more than 48 hours, before flying into Canada.
+For telephone reporting procedures, please refer to the Memorandum D2-5-12: Telephone Reporting for General Aviation, Private Boats, and other Non-Commercial Passenger Conveyances.

 Emergency Diversions